Li-yachuan/EDMB/README.md

 Main features:
 Transformer is used as the main feature extraction module and one-stage training is adopted, which is more convenient than EDMB.
 It uses the same multi-granularity edge generation strategy as EDMB.
 The accuracy is better than EDMB, and the ODS on BSDS500 reaches 0.867.

+## Update 260416
+Uploaded images for multi-granularity testing on the BSDS500 (BSDS_MG.zip), NYUD (NYUD_MG1.zip, NYUD_MG2.zip), and BIPED (BIPED_MG.zip) datasets.
+Please note that the NYUD data was split into two parts due to file size limits; please merge them before use.

 ## Abstract

 Transformer-based models have made significant progress in edge detection, but their high computational